Alien6-Studio/outerspace-operator/docs/blog/posts/02-apizr.md

 ## Looking Ahead with  SolarianShield

 Our commitment to continual enhancement is unwavering.
 In the upcoming updates for OuterSpace Operator, we have exciting news for our Insiders.
 Soon, you'll have access to an additional step: the capability to generate a Helm chart that's fully compatible with the Operator.
 This innovation is part of our next major release, __SolarianShield__, which we're thrilled to officially launch in the coming days.
-This release will not only streamline the deployment process but also reinforce the seamless integration between Apizr and OuterSpace Operator, making your Kubernetes deployments more fluid than ever.
+This release will not only streamline the deployment process but also reinforce the seamless integration between [__Apizr__](https://apizr.outerspace.sh)  and __OuterSpace Operator__, making your Kubernetes deployments more fluid than ever.

 ## Dive Deep with Apizr - We Need You!